Media releases and news items

 - $1.35 million additional funding for National Wild Dog Action Plan - The Coalition Government will provide an additional $1.35 million to support the continued implementation of the National Wild Dog Action Plan over the next two years.

-- Wild dog biocontrol is no magic bullet - Advice from CSIRO regarding potential biological control options for wild dogs
+- Wild dog biocontrol is no silver bullet - Advice from CSIRO regarding potential biological control options for wild dogs

 The National Wild Dog Action Plan is an industry initiative endorsed by Government.